jonathanneo/boardGamesPoll/README.md

 1. Promote to production
 2. Promote
 3. App is now in production and the staging branch merged into master branch

+Note: You will need to be granted access to Heroku first.

 ![ImageOfHeroku](https://github.com/jonathanneo/images/blob/master/heroku_1_annotated.png?raw=true)
 ![ImageOfHeroku](https://github.com/jonathanneo/images/blob/master/heroku_2_annotated.png?raw=true)